calherries/rich/README.md

 ## Features

 - Deserialize text editor state to JSON, EDN, and its contents to HTML
-- Undo
+- Undoable state
-- Extensible command pallette, using multimethods
+- Extensible command pallette

 ## Roadmap